mariadb-corporation/Mysql-to-MariaDB-Migration/README.md

 - For Replication (`binlog`): MariaDB on the target must additionally be configured per customer requirements (replication user, binlog format, etc.).
 - Python 3.9+ is required on the orchestrator host.
 On first run the launcher creates a project-local virtual environment (`.venv`) and installs the Python dependencies into it automatically — no manual `pip install` step is needed.
 On Debian/Ubuntu, install the venv module first: `sudo apt-get install -y python3-venv`.
 - The `mariadb` client must be available on the orchestrator host (used for connectivity, version, and database checks).
 If it is missing, the launcher detects your platform and offers to install it on first run; you can also install it manually (`dnf install mariadb`, `apt-get install mariadb-client`, `zypper install mariadb-client`, or `brew install mariadb`).
 - For Parallel Restartable Streaming Copy (`two_step`), `mariadb-mtk` — the MariaDB-packaged SQLines Data engine, invoked as `sqldata` — must be installed.
-It is available from the MariaDB downloads page (https://mariadb.com/downloads/, Enterprise Tooling).
+It is available from the [MariaDB community page](https://mariadb.com/downloads/community/).
 The launcher auto-detects a `sqldata` (or `sqlinesdata`) binary on `PATH`; if it is installed under a different name or location, point `SQLINESDATA_BIN` at its full path.
 - `mariadb-mtk` may provide a temporary/default license for evaluation; use a proper production license before production migration runs.
 - Ensure network connectivity from the orchestrator host to both source MySQL and target MariaDB.
 (Exception: Offline Copy (`staged`) in `dump_only` or `load_only` phase only needs connectivity to one side.)
 - The orchestrator can run on a third host; SSH access to the target is only required for the deprecated install path and for `replace_slave` mode.